Tubog sa Ginto

+Tubog sa Ginto (English: Dipped in Gold) is a 1970 Philippine drama film written and directed by Lino Brocka, based on the comics serial of the same name by Mars Ravelo.
+It starred Eddie Garcia as a married businessman and a closeted homosexual who committed an affair with the driver.
+It co-stars Lolita Rodriguez, Mario O'Hara, Jay Ilagan, Hilda Koronel, Luis Gonzales, and Marissa Delgado.

+Produced and distributed by Lea Productions, the film was theatrically released on December 25, 1970.

 Plot

-Don Benito (Eddie Garcia) is a successful entrepreneur married to Doña Emma (Lolita Rodriguez) and father to Santi (Jay Ilagan).
-Don Benito starts a love affair with the family driver Diego (Mario O'Hara).
+Don Benito is a successful entrepreneur married to Doña Emma and father to their son, Santi.
+Don Benito starts a love affair with the family driver Diego.
 As the affair between Don Benito and Diego continues, Doña Emma grows dissatisfied with the marriage and starts a series of affairs with other men.

-Teenage lovers Santi and Joni (Hilda Koronel) accidentally discover Doña Emma's and Don Benito's respective love affairs.
+Teenage lovers Santi and Joni accidentally discover Doña Emma's and Don Benito's respective love affairs.
 Diego tries to blackmail Don Benito by hiring a photographer to record their trysts.
 Instead of paying off Diego, Don Benito loses his money by gambling.
 Failing to get money from Don Benito, Diego seduces Doña Emma.